 A simple frame loom is a FANTASTIC piece of equipment to have in your studio.
 They are versatile, portable, and easy to store.

-They happen to also be a great way to learn how to weave.
-In fact, when I was learning how to weave we used a loom made from 18”x 24” canvas stretcher bars.
-No lie, I still use this exact same frame all the time in my studio.
-This is also the method I teach in my classes and workshops because it’s great for beginners, but has enough potential to still be perfect for professionals.
+In fact, a simple frame loom was the very first loom I ever used.
+When I was learning how to weave we used a loom made from 18”x 24” canvas stretcher bars.
+No lie, I still use this exact same frame all the time in my studio (and I have a few more now too.)
+This is also my preferred loom I use to teach my tapestry class and workshops because it i great for beginners, but has enough potential to still be perfect for professionals.

 You might say I am a fan.